-9. Retired persons and households: A retired person is defined as anyone who describes themselves (in the Living Costs and Food survey) as "retired" or anyone over minimum State Pension age describing themselves as "unoccupied" or "sick or injured but not intending to seek work".
+Retired persons and households

+A retired person is defined as anyone who describes themselves (in the Living Costs and Food Survey) as "retired" or anyone over minimum State Pension age describing themselves as "unoccupied" or "sick or injured but not intending to seek work".
 A retired household is defined as one where the combined income of retired members amounts to at least half the total gross income of the household.

-10. Use and users
+5. Use and users

-In measuring how living standards have changed over time, median household disposable income is widely regarded as one of the most important indicators (see for example, OECD, 2013; ONS, 2014, Stiglitz et al., 2009).
+In measuring how living standards have changed over time, median household disposable income is widely regarded as one of the most important indicators (see for example OECD, 2013; ONS, 2014, Stiglitz et al., 2009).
 As it represents the middle of the income distribution, the median household income provides a good indication of the standard of living of the "typical" household in terms of income.
-However, it is also desirable to have information on the whole distribution of household income and analyse not only a typical household but also those towards the top and bottom of the income distribution.
+However, it is also desirable to have information on the whole distribution of household income, and analyse not only a typical household but also those towards the top and bottom of the income distribution.

-- 11. A variety of inequality measures are calculated based on disposable income, including the most commonly used Gini coefficient.
+- 6. A variety of inequality measures are calculated based on disposable income, including the most commonly used Gini coefficient.
 Together these measures provide evidence on how incomes are shared across households and how this is changing over time.
-However, one important limitation in using such measures as proxies for changes in material living standards is their lack of timeliness.
-Unlike macro-economic indicators such as GDP per head or Real Household Disposable Income (RHDI), which are typically available within a few months, statistics on the distribution of income in the UK and other countries are typically produced to a much longer timetable, reflecting to the complexity involved in collecting, processing and analysing household financial survey data.
-For example, our Effects of Taxes and Benefits on Household Income publication has historically been released in June, approximately 15 months after the end of the income reference period. - 12.
-Up-to-date measures of household incomes provide a valuable tool for evaluating the impact of tax and benefit policies and for informing wider public debate on living standards.
-In order to meet the considerable user demand for more timely data on household incomes, we have developed this new set of Experimental Statistics, produced using so-called "nowcasting" techniques. - 13.
-In February 2015, the UK Statistics Authority published their monitoring review on "The Coherence & Accessibility of Official Statistics on Income & Earnings".
-In that report, they noted that users had said "that a 15-month lag in publishing key income and earnings statistics means that the relevance to decision making is diminished almost before the statistics are released".
-The Authority went on to recommend that "where data cannot be collected or compiled at the required frequency or timeliness, attempts to model or forecast and nowcast estimates should be considered", and our current work exploring nowcasting of household income was warmly welcomed.
+However, an important limitation in using such measures as proxies for changes in material living standards is their lack of timeliness.
+Unlike macro-economic indicators such as GDP per head or real household disposable income (RHDI), which are typically available within a few months, statistics on the distribution of income in the UK and other countries are typically produced to a much longer timetable, reflecting the complexity involved in collecting, processing and analysing household financial survey data.
+For example, our Effects of taxes and benefits on household income publication has historically been released in June, approximately 15 months after the end of the income reference period. - 7.
+In February 2015, the UK Statistics Authority published their monitoring review on The Coherence and Accessibility of Official Statistics on Income and Earnings.
+In that report, they noted that users had said that "a 15-month lag in publishing key income and earnings statistics means that the relevance to decision making is diminished almost before the statistics are released".
+The Authority went on to recommend that "where data cannot be collected or compiled at the required frequency or timeliness, attempts to model or forecast/nowcast estimates should be considered", and our current work exploring nowcasting of household income was warmly welcomed.

-14. Accuracy of the statistics: estimating and reporting uncertainty
+8. Accuracy of the statistics: estimating and reporting uncertainty

 The nowcast estimates are subject to the same degree and types of statistical error as any other analysis based on survey data.
 In particular, as the LCF data is a sample survey, the estimates are subject to sampling error.
 Surveys gather information from a sample rather than from the whole population.
 The sample is designed carefully to allow for this, and to be as accurate as possible given practical limitations such as cost constraints, but results from sample surveys are always estimates, not precise figures.
 This means that they are subject to a margin of error which can have an impact on how changes in the numbers should be interpreted, especially in the short-term.
-Year on year changes in the estimates reported in this bulletin may not be greater than the margin of error.
+Year-on-year changes in the estimates reported in this bulletin may not be greater than the margin of error.
 In practice, this means that small, short-term movements in estimates should be treated as indicative, and considered alongside medium and long-term patterns in the series in order to give a fuller picture.